-Note 34 - Going Concern
+Note 34 : - Going Concern

-The Company has terminated the Concession Agreement with National Highways Authority of India (NHAI) for Kandla Mundra Road Project (Project) on May 7, 2019, on account of Material Breach and Event of various default by NHAI, under the provisions of the Concession Agreement.
+The Company has terminated the Concession Agreement with National Highways Authority of India (NHAI) for Kandla Mundra Road Project (Project) on May 7, 2019, on account of Material Breach and Event of Default by NHAI, under the provisions of the Concession Agreement.
 Subsequently, the operations of the Project have been taken over by NHAI and NHAI has given a contract to a third party for O&M and toll collection with effect from April 16, 2019.
-Accordingly, in terms of the provisions of the Concession Agreement, NHAI is liable to pay a termination payment (net amount) estimated at Rs 9000.4 million to the company, as the termination has arisen owing to NHAI Event of Default.
-The Company has also raised further claim of Rs 11795.9 million towards the extended stay beyond the schedule completion period and other claims.
-Pending final outcome of the notice of termination and possible arbitration proceedings and as legally advised, the claims for the Termination Payment are considered fully enforceable and no accounting for termination of the contract is done.
+Accordingly, in terms of the provisions of the Concession Agreement, NHAI is liable to pay a termination payment (net amount) estimated at Rs 9000.40 million to the Company, as the termination has arisen owing to NHAI Event of Default.
+The Company has also raised further claim of Rs 11795.90 million towards the extended stay beyond the scheduled completion period and other claims.
+Pending final outcome of the notice of termination and the arbitration proceedings and as legally advised, the claims for the Termination Payment are considered fully enforceable.
 The Company is confident of the positive outcome of the claims so raised.